AdobeDocs/experience-manager-64.en/help/assets/assets-offloading-best-practices.md

 >[!WARNING]
 >
->This feature is deprecated AEM 6.4 onwards and is removed in AEM 6.5.
+>This feature is deprecated [!DNL Experience Manager] 6.4 onwards and is removed in [!DNL Experience Manager] 6.5.
 Plan accordingly.

-Handling large files and running workflows in Adobe Experience Manager (AEM) Assets can consume considerable CPU, memory, and I/O resources.
+Handling large files and running workflows in Adobe Experience Manager Assets can consume considerable CPU, memory, and I/O resources.
 In particular, the size of assets, workflows, number of users, and frequency of asset ingestion can affect the overall system performance.
-The most resource-intensive operations include AEM asset ingestion and replication workflows.
-Intensive use of these workflows on a single AEM authoring instance can adversely impact authoring efficiency.
+The most resource-intensive operations include asset ingestion and replication workflows.
+Intensive use of these workflows on a single authoring instance can adversely impact authoring efficiency.

 Offloading these tasks to dedicated worker instances can reduce CPU, memory, and IO overheads.
 In general, the idea behind offloading is to distribute tasks that consume intensive CPU/Memory/IO resources to dedicated worker instances.
 The following sections include recommended use cases for Assets offloading.

-## AEM Assets Offloading {#aem-assets-offloading}
+## [!DNL Experience Manager Assets] Offloading {#aem-assets-offloading}

-AEM Assets implements a native asset-specific workflow extension for offloading.
+[!DNL Experience Manager] Assets implements a native asset-specific workflow extension for offloading.
 It builds on the generic workflow extension that the offloading framework provides, but includes additional assets-specific features in the implementation.
 The goal of Assets offloading is to efficiently run the DAM Update Asset workflow on an uploaded asset.
 Assets offloading enables you to gain greater control of the ingestion workflows.

-## AEM Assets Offloading Components {#aem-assets-offloading-components}
+## [!DNL Experience Manager] Assets Offloading Components {#aem-assets-offloading-components}

 The following diagram depicts the main components in Asset offloading process: